openface/onset-alien-invasion/README.md

 * Interactive world props.
 Hold LMB to use interact with item in hands.
 (Eg. Chopping tree with axe, etc)
 * Storage containers that spawn random items.
 * Locked storage containers can be lock-picked with screwdriver, and forced opened with crowbar.
+* Campfires can be placed and ignited with a lighter.
+They give health bonus to nearby players.

 ### Project Direction